 For We hardly know anyone who hasn’t been to Thailand.
 In the beginning I was quite skeptic about Thailand in general, after years of traveling the last place you want to go is one of the most touristy countries in the world.
 But!
-I really liked Thailand and won’t mind to go back one day.
+I really liked this unique country and won’t mind to go back one day.
+Bangkok is the starting point for many tourists exploring the Indochina tourist trail.
 Here is our Bangkok city guide.

 Being not big fans of big cities we actually liked Bangkok, specially the area we were staying, near Lumpini park because of the park itself and a small food market nearby with good and cheap Thai food and fruit.